 Who should give Nutrition Advice?

-Who should you go to seek weight-loss & nutrition advice?
+Who should you go to seek weight-loss and nutrition advice?
 There is so much information available on our phones and social media about the new perfect diet, fasting, balancing your blood sugars, a wellness health plan or the simple balanced diet.
 It all seems to have become quite confusing, who do you trust as the expert?
 Do you listen to your doctor, personal trainer, your friend who just lost a stone or your mother?

 The who’s who in the healthy lifestyle world?